-Within a short drive, you will find yourself surrounded by beautiful crystal clear rivers, sprawling fields, and gorgeous forest land in the Lone Star State.
+Within a short drive, you will be surrounded by beautiful crystal clear rivers, sprawling fields, and gorgeous forest land in the Lone Star State.
 These Texas parks are amazing!

-In this guide, we are going to show you some of the fabulous state parks close to San Antonio.
+This guide will show you some of the fabulous state parks near San Antonio.

 This is one of the many reasons that San Antonio is one of the top places to visit in Texas!